 Mr. Kangas became a director of Intelsat S.A. in July 2012.
-Mr. Kangas serves as Lead Director of Tenet Healthcare Corporation.
-He also served as Non-Executive Chairman of Tenet Healthcare Corporation (and member of the Compensation Committee) from 2003 to 2015.
-Mr. Kangas also serves as the Non-Executive Chairman of United Technologies Corporation (and member of the Compensation and Audit Committees), and serves as a member of the board of directors of Hovnanian Enterprises, Inc. (and member of the Compensation, Audit and Governance and Nominating Committees) and EGS Global Systems.
-Mr. Kangas formerly served as Chairman of the board of directors of Oncology Therapeutics Network, and as a director of Intuit, Inc., Allscripts Healthcare Solutions, Inc., Eclipsys Corp. and Electronic Data Systems Corp.
+He also serves as Chairman of the board of directors of Deutsche Bank USA Corp., the U.S. holding company of Deutsche Bank AG.
+Mr. Kangas serves as Lead Director of Tenet Healthcare Corporation, where he previously served as Non-Executive Chairman (and member of the Compensation Committee) from 2003 to 2015.
+Mr. Kangas also serves as Lead Director of United Technologies Corporation, and serves as a member of the board of directors of Hovnanian Enterprises, Inc. (and as Chair of its Audit Committee).
+He also formerly served as a director of Intuit, Inc. and Electronic Data Systems Corp.
 Mr. Kangas previously served as Global Chairman and Chief Executive Officer of Deloitte, Touche, Tohmatsu from 1989 to 2000.
 He also served as the managing partner of Deloitte & Touche (USA) from 1989 to 1994.
 Mr. Kangas holds a bachelor's degree in business and an MBA from the University of Kansas and is a Certified Public Accountant.
 Mr. Kangas also qualifies as an audit committee financial expert.
 Mr. Kangas' business address is 4, rue Albert Borschette, L-1246 Luxembourg.